Catania: Influence on the planning of Adelaide, Australia

 The site of what was to become the major Australian city of Adelaide was surveyed and laid out by Colonel William Light, the first Surveyor-General of South Australia.
 In 1823, Light had fondly written of Catania: "The two principal streets cross each other at right angles in the square in the direction of north and south and east and west.
-They are wide and spacious and about a mile [1.6 km] long".
+They are wide and spacious and about a mile [1.6km] long".
 This became the basis for his plan of Adelaide.